 Then the main part where most of our content will go, the body of our HTML document.

 - I've added an HTML comment where you can start your site's structure.

 - Then I add the script as low as possible, it loads a script called main.js from the js folder.

-A very basic template, but something you'll need all the time.
+A very basic html template, but you'll need boilerplate html all the time.
 You can even use tools to have this as a shortcut.